Thursday, 11 June 2026

 Why Many Investors Use Structured Analysis Frameworks

-Because there are so many moving parts, serious investors rarely rely on memory or instinct alone.
+Because there are so many moving parts - from deal sourcing to finding finance; serious investors rarely rely on memory or instinct alone.
 They use structured analysis frameworks that ensure nothing important is missed.

 A clear framework allows investors to: